 The business is officially registered and operates legally.

-The business is physically located and operates in the Nigeria or its territories.
+The business is physically located and operates in Nigeria.

 Have invested equity

 The business owner has invested their own time or money into the business.